 The ACA substantially changed the way healthcare is financed by both governmental and private insurers and continues to significantly impact the U.S. pharmaceutical industry.
 Since enactment of the ACA, there have been numerous legal challenges and Congressional actions to repeal and replace provisions of the law.
 For example, with enactment of the TCJA in 2017, Congress repealed the "individual mandate."
 The repeal of this provision, which requires most Americans to carry a minimal level of health insurance, became effective in 2019.
-Further, on December 14, 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the ACA is an essential and inseverable feature of the ACA, and therefore because the mandate was repealed as part of the TCJA, the remaining provisions of the ACA is unconstitutional and it remanded the case to the district court for reconsideration of the severability question and additional analysis of the provisions of the ACA.
-The U.S. Supreme Court (the "Court") thereafter agreed to hear this case.
-On June 17, 2021, the Court ruled that the plaintiffs lacked standing to challenge the law as they had not alleged personal injury traceable to the allegedly unlawful conduct.
-As a result, the Court did not rule on the constitutionality of the ACA or any of its provisions.
-Further changes to and under the ACA remain possible, although the Biden administration has signaled that it plans to build on the ACA and expand the number of persons who are eligible for subsidies under it.
+Further, in December 2018, a U.S. District Court judge in the Northern District of Texas ruled that the individual mandate portion of the ACA is an essential and inseverable feature of the ACA, and therefore because the mandate was repealed as part of the TCJA, the remaining provisions of the ACA are invalid as well.
+In June 2021, the U.S. Supreme Court dismissed this action after finding that the plaintiffs do not have standing to challenge the constitutionality of the ACA.
 Litigation and legislation over the ACA are likely to continue, with unpredictable and uncertain results.

 In addition, other legislative changes have been proposed and adopted since the ACA was enacted.
 In August 2011, the Budget Control Act of 2011, among other things, created measures for spending reductions by Congress.
 A Joint Select Committee on Deficit Reduction, tasked with recommending a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021, was unable to reach required goals, thereby triggering the legislation's automatic reduction to several government programs.
-These changes included aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, which went into effect in April 2013 and will remain in effect through 2030, with the exception of a temporary suspension from May 1, 2020, through March 31, 2021, unless additional Congressional action is taken.
-Legislation is currently pending in Congress that would further extend this suspension through December 31, 2021.
+These changes included aggregate reductions to Medicare payments to providers of up to 2% per fiscal year, which went into effect in April 2013 and will remain in effect through 2031 under the CARES Act.
+These Medicare sequester reductions have been suspended through the end of March 2022.
+From April 2022 through June 2022 a 1% sequester cut will be in effect, with the full 2% cut resuming thereafter.
 The American Taxpayer Relief Act of 2012, among other things, reduced Medicare payments to several providers and increased the statute of limitations period for the government to recover overpayments to providers from three to five years.
 These laws may result in additional reductions in Medicare and other healthcare funding and otherwise affect the prices we may obtain for any of our product candidates for which we may obtain regulatory approval or the frequency with which any such product candidate is prescribed or used.